ca-carr/smart_contracts/2025/seminar_1.md

 ### Task
 Using the online tool <a href="https://cryptii.com/"> cryptii</a>, identify all of the legitimate texts and all the illegitimate ones.
-> Make sure to calibrate cryptii to take text input, apply the correct hash function, and produce hexadecimal output
+> Make sure to calibrate cryptii to take text input, apply the correct hash function, and produce hexadecimal output.

+Answer the questions:
-Try to answer the questions: How can we be sure of the legitimacy?
-What is the purpose of the hash function in this case?
-What might we call a partial digest, and can we comment on its security?
-Where have the identified illegitimate texts been changed?
+- How can we be sure of the legitimacy?
+- What is the purpose of the hash function in this case?
+- What might we call a partial digest, and can we comment on its security?
+- Where have the identified illegitimate texts been changed?

 A)
 ```